-Burlington, Mass., May 27, 2021—Hart Crowser, a division of Haley & Aldrich, today announced that the firm won two awards for its Keʻanae Road Safety Improvements project – the 2021 Project of the Year from the Hawaii Society of Professional Engineers (HSPE) Maui Chapter and an Honor Award from the American Council of Engineering Companies Hawaii (ACECH).
+Burlington, Mass., May 27, 2021—Hart Crowser, a division of Haley & Aldrich, announced today that the firm won two awards for its Keʻanae Road safety improvements project – the 2021 Project of the Year from the Hawaii Society of Professional Engineers (HSPE) Maui Chapter and an Honor Award from the American Council of Engineering Companies Hawaii (ACECH).

 Hart Crowser was the geotechnical engineer of record for the project, working under the project’s prime civil engineer, Fukumoto Engineering of Wailuku, for the County of Maui Department of Public Works.
 The team’s efforts reduced the rockfall and road hazard risk on Keʻanae Road in Maui, Hawaii, providing peace of mind for residents who rely on the road for access to their homes and tourists who contribute to the local economy.

 “Hart Crowser is honored to be recognized by HSPE and ACECH for our work to improve resident and tourist safety on Keʻanae Peninsula,” said Janice Marsters, Managing Principal of Hart Crowser’s Maui office.
 “Active collaboration and coordination with Keʻanae residents resulted in a project inspired and supported by the community, while meeting the County’s objectives of a cost-effective solution that would improve safety.”